Neural Conditional Transport Maps: Neural Conditional Transport Maps

 \subsection{Training Procedure}

 During training, the transport map $T$ and critic function $f$ must maintain adversarial balance while adapting to diverse conditioning values.
-This creates optimization challenges.
+This creates optimization challenges, where networks must simultaneously learn transport mappings and adapt to diverse conditioning values.
 We address them through a two-phase approach: pre-training for stable initialization followed by minimax optimization.